 |60-day free returns for refunds & exchanges|| Size exchanges with admin fee of £3/$3 per item plus £3.99 shipping |

 *Prices based on Thinx hiphugger and Modibodi sensual hi-waist

 I’m happy I now have period-pants in my life.
 I prefer wearing them as a cup back-up during my heavy flow because I feel cleaner.
 But I love the flexibility they give.
 It’s less worrisome to just pop on a pair when I’m due on, or to manage the dregs when I’m almost done, without the faff of a cup.

-I recommend all these brands, but my faves are by Modibodi.
-You can check out the full Modibodi review here if you need more information.
-But if you’ve decided and are ready to buy, please shop via the links below.
+I recommend all these brands, but you can check out the full Modibodi review here if you need more information.
+If you’ve decided and are ready to buy, please shop via the links below.
 I earn a small commission but your price stays the same.